vicesoftware/react-redux-hooks-boilerplate/README.md

 export default Demo
 ```

----
-**NOTE**
+> **_NOTE_**
+>

-We are using `redux-toolkit` and they recommend following an approach called `dux` where you put all your actions and selectors and other data flow code in a a single file.
+> We are using `redux-toolkit` and they recommend following an approach called `dux` where you put all your actions and selectors and other data flow code in a a single file.
 We are not following that here.
 Instead we have put `./module-name.selectors.js` and `./module-name.asyncActions.js` in seperate files and this is because we find these get large over time in complex systems. `redux-toolkit` is being responsive to it's users complaints about having to modify too many files when they make changes but we feel that the benifits in a large system out weigh this concern.

----

 **Exports**